cjneely10/YAPIM/demo/README.md

 ## Your first YAPIM workflow

 Let's plan our data pipeline and download the tools we can use to accomplish these steps.
+If you are using our pre-built environment, then skip the provided installation steps.

 1. Identify proteins in the input genome
     1. This can be completed using `prodigal`: